 We will build this:

-The below illustration shows what you will build in this tutorial.
-The red dots indicate tutorial steps.
+The diagram below shows what you will build in this tutorial.
+The red dots show the steps.

-When a process component is servant for a supervisor, the Supervisor controls the servant by writing to Required (as covered in tutorial 2).
+When a process component is a servant, the supervisor controls the servant by Required.

-Disabled: Out of service.
-Signal to the supervisor not to use the servant.
+- Disabled: Out of service, which tells the supervisor not to use the servant.

-A servant component is normally in run mode.
-In the event of an error, it changes to error mode specified in the Qbool array:
+A servant is often in run mode.
+In the event of an error, it changes to error mode.
+You can see the error mode in the Qbool array:

 The error states are: